Mangum, Oklahoma: History

 Other early businesses in or around Mangum included the Oklahoma Granite Company, which opened in 1904, the Mangum Star newspaper, first published in 1887, and the Mangum Brick Plant, established in 1903 by D. J. Doyle.
 The newspaper still publishes in the 21st century.
 The brick plant, now owned by Jed Winters, also still operates and has greatly expanded production.

 By statehood, Mangum had a population of 2,672.
 It had two school buildings, an opera house and a county courthouse later listed in the National Register of Historical Places, NR 85000682.
 By 1930, the population had expanded to 4,806 (the highest recorded in the U.S. census).
 Agriculture had largely displaced the old cattle ranches, so the city could also boast of seven cotton gins, one cotton oil mill, one cotton compress, and one flour mill.

 The Chicago, Rock Island and Pacific Railroad (aka Rock Island or CRI&P) built a line from Chickasha, Oklahoma to Mangum in 1900.
 The Wichita Falls and Northwestern Railway, acquired by the Missouri, Kansas and Texas Railway (also known as M-K-T or Katy) in 1911, operated its own line through Mangum by 1910.

-Mangum is home to the fourth longest-lasting light bulb, located in a fire house, according to Guinness World Records.
+Mangum is home to the fifth longest-lasting light bulb, located in a fire house installed around 1926–1929, according to Guinness World Records.
+It burnt out on Friday, December 13, 2019 after a power outage, as it was not attached to any special electrical supply.

 Mangum is the setting for the 2008 movie Beer for My Horses, starring Toby Keith and Rodney Carrington.

 On May 20, 2019, Western Mangum was hit hard by a destructive EF2 tornado during a tornado outbreak that impacted central Oklahoma.
+When the tornado entered Mangum, the tornado damaged the roof of an apartment building before dissipating.

 In 2020, during the COVID-19 pandemic Mangum made national news when a local church was instrumental in spreading COVID-19 throughout the town, resulting in several fatalities.
 The Mayor at the time, Mary Jane Scott, put the town on lockdown following direction from state governor Kevin Stitt.
 After the lockdown was lifted and many states reopened, the safety measures in place in Mangum were also removed.